Nome Nordic

 Nome Nordic serves its community as members of the

 Nome Nordic's primary terrain lies just north of Nome.
-No roads connect our Seward Peninsula community of 3,500 people to the rest of the world.
-We ski in a windswept area that is dominated by tundra and a lack of trees.
+No roads connect our 3,500-person Seward Peninsula community to the rest of the world.
+We ski in a windswept area dominated by tundra and a lack of trees.
+Our athletic accomplishments are impressive, especially considering that until recently, we skied exclusively on ungroomed trails.

 See the World-Class Instruction section below.